Amarkantak – The Origin Of Narmada

 Suggested read: Jyotirlinga Temple

-The river Narmada flows from here to the west direction and the Son river flows towards the east side.
+The river Narmada flows from here in the west direction and the Son river flows towards the east side.

 Narmada river also has religious significance in the Hindu religion, it is considered to be one of the most sacred rivers in the country.
 On this holy shrine, many great sages including Lord Shankar, Kapil, Vyas, and Bhrigu also had austerities over the years.